JakeGinnivan/jakeginnivan.github.io/source/about-me.md

 ---
 layout: post
 title: About Me
-metaTitle: About Me
 description: A bit of information about me
-revised: 2012-02-19
 date: 2011-02-21
 categories: []
 comments: false
 sharing: false
 footer: true
 permalink: /about-me/
-summary:
 ---

-I'm Jake, an Open Source Enthusiast, Blogger, Speaker, Microsoft MVP (VSTO) and Readifarian on Sabbatical London at the moment normally based in Perth, Australia.
+I'm Jake.
+An [Open Source Enthusiast](/open-source-work), Blogger, Speaker, Microsoft MVP (VSTO) and a fan of good Beer & Whisky.

-Currently I am working for [http://weareadaptive.com](http://weareadaptive.com), with a bunch of really cool people.
-Check out the [Adaptive Blog](http://blog.weareadaptive.com/)
+Currently I am working for [Adaptive Consulting](http://weareadaptive.com) at Deutsche Bank with a bunch of really cool people.
+Check out the [Adaptive Blog](http://blog.weareadaptive.com/), they are doing some really great stuff.

 Unless specified all code on this blog is released under MIT License.